Oligonucleotide selective detection by levitated optomechanics: Supplementary Information

 \subsection{Data collection and analysis}

+Data are freely available from the University of Southampton Institutional Repository \cite{datarepository}.
 Following the collection of raw data from the oscilloscope, the frequency plot of the time domain signal was obtained using a Fourier transform.
 This was carried out in Python code using the Optoanalysis package \cite{Rademacher2017}.
-A Graphical User Interface (GUI) was developed on top of this code to enable seamless data entry as seen in Fig.~\ref{figA4}a.
-Following the display of the PSD, the recorded pressure was entered, as was the estimated peak frequency of the z, x and y degrees of motion, as well as a Yes/No value if the PSD Lorentzian curve was a good fit (Fig.~\ref{figA4}b-d).
+A Graphical User Interface (GUI) was developed on top of this code to enable seamless data entry as seen in Supplementary Figure~\ref{figA4}a.
+Following the display of the PSD, the recorded pressure was entered, as was the estimated peak frequency of the z, x and y degrees of motion, as well as a Yes/No value if the PSD Lorentzian curve was a good fit (Supplementary Figures~\ref{figA4}b-d).
 The data for each trapped particle was recorded as a row in a comma-separated value (CSV) table.